Mo Rita is a mom, a teacher, a pet owner, and a self-proclaimed artist. She enjoys washing dishes.

-If Your Dog Swallows Something Sharp
+Help!
+My Dog Ate Something Sharp

 Dogs often chew on things they really shouldn't ingest.
 Some dogs are worse about this than others and will swallow toy squeakers, rocks, dirt, and just about anything small enough to fit in their mouths.

-What to do:
+What to Do

 - Repeated vomiting, especially upon attempting to drink water or eat food

-- Vomiting blood or what looks like feces
+- Vomiting blood

-- Dark blood in the stool
+- Dark or bright-red blood in the stool

 - A hard, distended abdomen